 - Scent: It should smell earthy and slightly smoky, not perfumed.

-Full transparency: We sell the products discussed in this article.
+Full transparency: we sell the products discussed in this article.
 We write these guides because education is part of our mission — informed customers make better choices.